TheBeef/AmigaAssign/README.md

 ## Showing existing assignments
 If you type in assign without any arguments you will get a list of assignments with what they are set to.

+**NOTE** When the assign's are listed they will also be reloaded.
+This will allow you to update new assigns from another shell to your current one.